-- Market orders on stocks expire at market close if they cannot fill within the day, and cannot be extended.
-If you are unsure exactly why your market order was cancelled, you can try [troubleshooting your cancelled order].
+- Market orders on securities expire at market close if they cannot fill within the day, and cannot be extended.
+If you are unsure exactly why your market order was cancelled, you can try troubleshooting your cancelled order.

 - Market orders on cryptocurrencies expire 24 hours after being placed if they cannot be filled and cannot be extended.